|Badlees Story||Related Articles||Acknowledgements|

 Everyone knows that the music business is radically different than it was 10 or 15 years ago, but changes were already in motion early in the career of The Badlees.
 Soundscan started tracking record sales in 1991.
 The next year, radio airplay monitoring services moved forward with advances at Mediabase and the establishment of BDS (Broadcast Data Systems).
 Also in 1992, Congress changed radio ownership rules allowing companies to own more stations, within limits (deregulation happened in 1996 which led to much more consolidation).
 In 1993, AOL moved from DOS to Windows, making it easier for bands to communicate with their fans via email.
 And so on.

 Within the last 10 years we’ve seen the explosion of digital downloads and file sharing, leading to a continual decline in music sales.
 Rock music in particular is way down, and rock radio is rarely in the top five rankings in markets across the country.
 People are using music now more than ever, but they’re not paying for it like they used to.
 That is, there are less and less recording studio contracts being procured by musicians.
-With CD sales and airplay down, musicians must rely more heavily on live show income, t-shirt sales, licensing deals, etc. Some bands that would never consider taking corporate money for advertising in the past are now actively seeking sponsorships.
+With CD sales and airplay down, musicians must rely more heavily on live show income, t-shirt sales, licensing deals, etc. Some bands that would never consider taking corporate money for advertising in the past are now actively seeking sponsorships or buying plays.